-The U.S. Food and Drug Administration, the U.S. Centers for Disease Control and Prevention and the World Health Organization agree that FMD is not a threat to food safety or public health, and does not affect the safety of pasteurized milk and meat sold in supermarkets and restaurants.
+The U.S. Food and Drug Administration, the U.S. Centers for Disease Control and Prevention and the World Health Organization agree that FMD is not a threat to food safety or public health, and does not affect the safety of meat sold in supermarkets and restaurants.

 FMD is highly contagious and debilitating among the animals it affects.
-FMD affects the animals' appetites, which can affect their ability to maintain weight or produce milk.
-As a result, FMD poses a severe economic risk to the agricultural and food industry as an outbreak would significantly affect meat and dairy production.
+FMD affects the animals' appetites, which can affect their ability to maintain weight.
+As a result, FMD poses a severe economic risk to the agricultural and food industry as an outbreak would significantly affect meat production.